arshiyaazim/AlAqsaHRM/LOGIN_FIX.md

 - `ADMIN_PASSWORD`: Default is `admin123`

 You can change these in your `.env` file locally or in the Render.com environment variables.

+### 4. Enhanced Error Handling

+The application has been updated with robust error handling:

+- Dashboard and project pages now check if tables exist before querying them
+- Tables are automatically created when they don't exist
+- Detailed error messages are shown to the admin
+- Proper error logging to trace issues in production

 ## Deployment Steps